 - Dealing with application for registration at Land Registry

 - Providing copies of completed registration to you and the lender

 - General telephone discussions with you throughout

 Standard work does not include any additional charges or second mortgages, charging orders, Islamic mortgages or equity loans; commercial mortgages; re-mortgage by a company; buy to let properties; additional work required for unregistered property; any unforeseen matters or complexity such as, but not limited to, flying freeholds, deeds of covenant or compliance with rent charges, listed buildings, more than one piece of land or title, compliance with restrictions on the register, resolving or suggesting ways to resolve any title defect, arranging indemnity insurance policies for any defects found, additional agreements or documents such as transfer deeds, statutory declarations or declarations of trust between joint owners, and any other unusual features.
-This is not an exhaustive list and does not include all possible exclusions.

 Standard work assumes all parties are co-operative and there is no unreasonable delay by third parties providing documentation.

 How long will my re-mortgage take?